Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free/In-app purchases ($1.19 – $24.99 per item)

-AccuBattery also helps you to extend your battery’s lifespan.
+AccuBattery also helps you extend the lifespan of your battery.
 While it doesn’t directly interfere with your phone’s operations by forcibly closing power-draining apps, it does provide users with valuable insights into the battery’s health and usage patterns.
-It also keeps a close watch on the charging routines, and alerts you when it’s time to unplug.
+It also closely monitors the charging routines and alerts you when to unplug.
 This allows users to make informed choices about their smartphone usage, extending their battery’s lifespan.

 Doze Mode and App Standby